Emergency Severity Index: Algorithm

 ESI triage algorithm, Gilboy et al.

 The ESI algorithm includes multiple "decision points" labeled A, B, C, and D.

-Clinical Relevance
+Clinical relevance

 Triage acuity rating scales were not standardized until approximately 2010 when the ENA and American College of Emergency Physicians (ACEP) released a revised statement stating that they support the adoption of a valid five-level triage scale such as the ESI for emergency departments to benefit the quality of patient care.
-It is important to note that pediatric patients require special consideration.
+Pediatric patients require special consideration.
 The ESI should be used in conjunction with the PAT (pediatric assessment triangle) and an obtained focused pediatric history to assign an acuity level.

 Extensive research has been done on the efficacy and applicability of the ESI compared to multiple other triage algorithms and scales, including the Taiwan Triage System (TTS).
 The ESI has been found to be reliable, consistent, and accurate in multiple studies, languages, age groups, and countries.

 Application

 The ESI algorithm should not be used in certain mass casualty or trauma related incidents.
 Instead, START (Simple Triage and Rapid Treatment)/JumpSTART for pediatric patients or similar valid rapid triage programs should be used instead.
 The use of the ESI algorithm should strictly be used by those with at least one year ED experience that have taken a comprehensive triage program.